 The Company's amended letter of intent with respect to the DC Acquisition is non-binding and the consummation of the DC Acquisition is not a condition to the consummation of the Exchange Offer.
 Pursuant to the terms of the amended letter of intent, the Company and the seller of WYCB-AM have agreed that the Company will form an Unrestricted Subsidiary (as defined) (upon the formation of such Unrestricted Subsidiary, "Newco") to acquire all of the outstanding stock of Broadcast Holdings, Inc. ("Broadcast Holdings"), the company that currently owns and operates WYCB-AM.
 The purchase price payable in the DC Acquisition will consist of a note issued by Newco in the original principal amount of \$3,750,000 (the "Newco Note") which will be secured by a pledge of the stock of Broadcast Holdings and, through a guarantee of Broadcast Holdings, by substantially all of the assets of WYCB-AM.
 Interest on the Newco Note will accrue at the rate of 13% per annum, payable quarterly in cash on the basis of 10% per annum, with the balance thereof (3% per annum) to be accrued from the date of issuance of the Newco Note and compounded quarterly.
 The outstanding principal amount of the Newco Note together with all accrued and unpaid interest thereon will be payable on the third anniversary of the date of issuance of the Newco Note.
 In addition, in consideration of the payment of \$100, the Company will issue a warrant to the seller which would be exercisable for shares of the Senior Preferred Stock having an aggregate liquidation value of up to \$4,000,000 (the "WYCB Warrant").
 The WYCB Warrant will only be exerciseable if, and then only to the extent that, after a default on the Newco Note, the proceeds from any foreclosure or other action taken by the holder of the Newco Note with respect to the collateral securing the Newco Note are insufficient to cover the full amount due under the Newco Note.
 Any such deficiency will be extinguished upon exercise of the WYCB Warrant.
 The Company may enter into an LMA with Broadcast Holdings prior to closing on terms satisfactory to the parties thereto and with Newco after such closing.
-The amended letter of intent again expired by its terms on August 29, 1997 but was reinstated and extended to September 30, 1997.
+The amended letter of intent has been amended on various occasions to extend the expiration date thereof.
+Pursuant to an oral agreement among the parties thereto, the amended letter of intent will now expire on October 15, 1997.
 In addition, the non-binding letter of intent provides for liquidated damages of \$100,000 payable by the Company should the Company materially breach the definitive acquisition agreement when, and if, entered into by the Company.
 If the DC Acquisition is consummated on such terms, the indebtedness evidenced by the Newco Note, and any other Unrestricted Subsidiary Indebtedness of Newco, would be effectively senior to the Exchange Notes.
 See "Pro Forma Consolidated Financial Data."